Oregon Museum Tavern shooting: Incident

 At the time of the incident, Lawrence William Moore (born October 1955) was a 25-year-old unemployed mill worker from Scio, Oregon.
 On May 7, 1981, at 10:30 pm, Moore walked into the crowded Oregon Museum Tavern on Front Street NE during a ladies' night event.
 Without saying a word, he began to fire his 9mm Browning handgun.

 Moore first fired at the bar, before turning the weapon at patrons who began to flee.

 Throughout the shooting, he spent multiple magazines.

 While reloading, a bar patron began hitting him with a pool cue and he was overpowered and pinned to the ground by several of the patrons.
 He was held down until the police arrived.

 3 people died on-site and 20 were wounded; one of whom died at the hospital later that night.
 Dennis Scharf eventually succumbed to his injuries nearly 32 years later.
 In the end, a total of 5 people lost their lives and 18 were injured.

 Perpetrator

-Lawrence was described by neighbors as a typical country boy.
+Moore was described by neighbors as a typical country boy.
 He enjoyed shooting guns and often practiced shooting targets at home, he was polite and a hard worker.
 He was regularly seen walking around the neighborhood with his golden retriever, Thaddeus.
 Neighbors and coworkers recall him being shy and an on-time worker.

 Former classmates painted a different picture of Moore, though.
 They described him as appearing 'disturbed' and aloof.
 They said he became more reclusive as more time after high school passed.
 When they would see him in public and try to speak with him, he would walk away without saying a word in the middle of the conversation.